 Final France post!
 First of all I need to apologize for the delay in blog posts!
 We've been traveling quite a bit from place to place and have definitely not had a good internet connection!
 Once we reached Greece our wifi was somewhat limited and it takes more than a tenuous connection to update the … Continue reading Loire Valley Photos

-Eiffel tower at night, a classic must-see We made it!
-Our first official post from Europe.Before coming to France and even on the flight over here I was very concerned about obtaining the French Health Pass as well as monitoring the constantly changing rules and rumors coming out about the EU removing the US from … Continue reading Do you need a digital French Health Pass to visit Paris as an American?
+We made it!
+Our first official post from Europe.Before coming to France and even on the flight over here I was very concerned about obtaining the French Health Pass as well as monitoring the constantly changing rules and rumors coming out about the EU removing the US from it's "safe list".Additionally, It's hard to find … Continue reading Do you need a digital French Health Pass to visit Paris as an American?

 Thank you all for joining us on our adventure to Europe, starting in just TWO DAYS!!We have had such a nice time saying goodbye to friends and family, thank you all for your kind support.
 Family dinners and travel recollections before this long trip have really brought us such joy and inspiration.
 It is so … Continue reading Travel in the Time of Covid

 Brussels was the first European city we flew in to together.
 It will always hold a special place in our heart as the first stop on our Honeymoon.
 The chocolates, the fries, the beautiful main square all struck us as exceptional.
-We were pleasantly surprised in just how much we love reminiscing on our stay … Continue reading Belgium
+We were pleasantly surprised in just how much we love reminiscing on our stay … Continue reading Brussels & Bruges

 We truly love Lisbon.
 Maybe it was our apartment, a loft with a perfect walkable location.
 Maybe it was the neighborhood, in the heart of Bairro Alto, a local nightlife and food hotspot.
 Maybe it was the deep sense of history, and longing for a glorious past, and contentment with what is and the joy … Continue reading Portugal